-The health professionals also have access to an extensive database of health providers to point callers to.
+The Healthline team also have access to an extensive database of health providers to point callers to.
 They can tell callers where to find their nearest after-hours GP service, hospital emergency department, pharmacy, out-of-hours dental surgery etc.

 Who provides the advice?

-Healthline is staffed by experienced health professionals who have worked in many different places – including in GP surgeries and hospitals, and for ambulance services.
+Healthline is staffed by an experienced team who have worked in many different places – including in GP surgeries and hospitals, and for ambulance services.
 They include nurses, paramedics, health advisors and other health workers.

 They use their clinical experience to advise callers on the best thing they can do for their condition or illness.

-How can the health professional tell what’s wrong over the phone?
+How can the Healthline team tell what’s wrong over the phone?

 They use their clinical experience together with a world-class, successful clinical decision support tool widely used for telephone consultations.
 It's like having another clinician by their side.
 The system uses up-to-date information about many different illnesses and the symptoms of those illnesses.

 After working through the questions, they will be able to tell you the best thing to do, and how quickly to do it - although they won't tell you what illness you might have.

 Why can they only assess someone the caller is with?